 IMPLEMENTATION OF COMMUNITY STANDARDS AND THE CONDUCT PROCESS

-The Vice President for College Life and Dean of Students is responsible for administering and interpreting the policies and processes falling under the College’s Community Standards.
-The Vice President and Dean may delegate responsibilities to the Director of Student Rights and Responsibilities or others, to investigate and resolve reported violations of College policy.
-The Vice President and Dean may also adjust procedures as necessary in order to promote a prompt, fair, and equitable resolution of complaints.
+The Vice President for College Life is responsible for administering and interpreting the policies and processes falling under the College’s Community Standards.
+The Vice President may delegate responsibilities to the Director of Student Rights and Responsibilities or others, to investigate and resolve reported violations of College policy.
+The Vice President may also adjust procedures as necessary in order to promote a prompt, fair, and equitable resolution of complaints.
 The College also reserves the right to take immediate action to address matters posing a threat to the safety of any individual or disruption to the campus community.

 REPORTING A VIOLATION OF POLICY